UCF/Today-Bootstrap/readme.markdown

 5. Navigate back to the root bootstrap directory and remove the compiled bootstrap directory, if it exists.

 ### Compiling
 Once the setup instructions above have been completed, you can compile modified .less files from the root bootstrap directory with `make bootstrap`.
-Compiles files will save to a new directory 'bootstrap' within the root directory (static/bootstrap/bootstrap/).
+Compiled files will save to a new directory 'bootstrap' within the root directory (static/bootstrap/bootstrap/).